JasonAHendry/deutsch-lernen/verbs.md

 einkaufen - to shop

 Regular: True
-einkaufen is a seperable verb.
+einkaufen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |